Devuna/Devuna-OleDragDrop/docs/ReadMe.txt

-Here is a list of the files installed in the CSIDL_COMMON_DOCUMENTS\SoftVelocity\Clarion10\Accessory\Devuna Documents\Ole Drag and Drop\licence.txt - your licence Documents\Ole Drag and Drop\readme.txt - this file Examples\Ole Drag and Drop\people.app
+Here is a list of the files installed in the CSIDL_COMMON_DOCUMENTS\SoftVelocity\Clarion10\Accessory\Devuna Documents\OleDragDrop\LICENSE - your licence Documents\OleDragDrop\readme.txt - this file Examples\OleDragDrop\people.app Examples\OleDragDrop\people.dct
-Examples\Ole Drag and Drop\people.dct
-Examples\Ole Drag and Drop\people.tps
+Examples\OleDragDrop\people.tps